SilkRose/Pony/stories/pink-reflections/pink-reflections.md

 *"It's everything!
 All of it!"* Her reflection pleads with her. *"You're making everypony happy except yourself!"*

 "So what?!
-If wearing a smile brings one to the faces of all my friends and all the ponies of Ponyville, why should I stop?"
+If my fake smile brings a real smile to the faces of all my friends, why should I stop?"

 *"Pinkie, look at me!
 Can you even recognize me anymore, your own reflection?"*

-Pinkie complies, and winced momentarily.
-Heavy bags weigh under her tired, reddened eyes, her flat mane cascades down her neck and face, several loose strands sticking out all over.
+Pinkie complies, and winces momentarily.
+Heavy bags weigh under her tired, reddened eyes.
+Her flat mane cascades down her neck and face, with several loose strands sticking out all over.
 The fur under her eyes is matted from nights of tears.
 Both ears hang limp to the sides of her face.
 She squeezes her eyes shut and turns away.

 "But I'm fine!
 I can take it!
 I love seeing ponies laugh, and if this is what it takes, then I'll do it!"